hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + conducting many iterations to create a new generation (new feature subset) of possible solutions from the current generations using a few oprtors
   + operators
     + __slection:__
-      + probabilististically filters out solutions that perform poorly
+      + probabilististically filtering out solutions that perform poorly
       + choosing high perfroming solutions to exploit
     + __cross over:__
       + the GA way to explore new solutions and exchange info btw strings
       + applied to selected pairs of chromosomes randomly
       + the probability equal to a given crossover rate
       + generating new chromosomes that hoppefully will retain good features from the previous generations
-    + __maturation:__
+    + __mutation:__
       + protecting GAs against the irrecoverable loss of good solution features
       + changing a symbol of some chromosomes
-      + changing ration as a probability equal to a very low given mutation rate to restore lost genetic material
+      + changing ratio as a probability equal to a very low given mutation rate to restore lost genetic material
   + advantages
     + working w/ a population of solutions
     + more effective to eacsape local minima